julianafrench/Lab1/README.md

 # Lab1

-COMP4711 Lab 1 - Setup Development Environment
+COMP4711 Lab 1 - Setup Development Environment and show it works.